Oath of office: Prime minister, ministers and state secretaries

 The prime minister, the ministers and state secretaries of the Belgian federal government swear an oath in front of the Belgian King.

 Also the minister-presidents of the Flemish government, of the Walloon government, of the government of the French community, of the government of the German-speaking community and of the Brussels-Capital region government swear the oath at the King.
 The other members of these governments do not take the oath at the King, but in front of their respective parliaments.

 They may choose to take the oath in one or more of the country's languages.

-In English: I swear fidelity to the King, obedience to the constitution and to the law of the Belgian people.
+In English: I swear fidelity to the King, obedience to the constitution and to the laws of the Belgian people.

 Members of the Parliaments

 The members of the Chambers of Representatives, the Senate, the Flemish Parliament, the Walloon Parliament, the Parliament of the French Community, the Parliament of the German-speaking Community and the Parliament of the Brussels-Capital Region have to swear the following oath:

 In English: I swear obedience to the constitution.